Academics at St Paul’s

 Junior school (Years 9-10)

-Before starting at St Paul’s, students are tested to ascertain their academic level and are then allocated to classes accordingly so that our teachers can focus on the individual needs of each student.
+Before starting at St Paul’s, Year 8 students are tested to determine their academic level and placed in classes accordingly.
+This practise allows teachers to focus on individual needs and support each student in achieving their best.

-Students follow a compulsory core of English, Mathematics, Science, Social Studies, Physical Education, Health, Religious Studies and Te Reo.
-Students rotate through both technology and art options.
-Technology involves Digital, Materials and Design and Visual Communication.
-The arts include Music, Drama and Art.
+Students follow a compulsory core of English, Mathematics, Science, Social Studies, Physical Education, Health, Religious Studies, and Te Reo.
+They also rotate through technology and arts options.

 All Year 9 students take either a foreign language or a literacy and numeracy course.
 This course allocation is decided during Term 1 Orientation.
 In addition, students choose two Master Class subjects for half a year.
 Some examples of these classes are: Sculpture, Video Motion Graphics, Public Speaking, Sustainable Cities, Psycho Babble and Architectural Design.

-At Year 10 students follow a core of English, Mathematics, Science, Social Studies, Physical Education, Health and Religion and three additional options.
+At Year 10, students follow a core of English, Mathematics, Science, Social Studies, Physical Education, Health and Religion and three additional options.
+This study is in conjunction with their time at Tihoi.

 Senior School (Years 11-13)